 TIP: If a video stops midway, check if you have to answer a question.
 You might need to scroll down the page to find the submit and continue buttons.

 The Meditation Practice units, delivered through animated videos, are aimed at guiding you to discover and develop your own unique meditation style.
-The content of these animated videos are very subtle and they have been developed in a way to inspire you to explore and develop a spiritual perspective.
-Rather than drawing you into the animation, we hope you discover the amazingly creative energy of your own mind.
+The content of these animated videos are very subtle and they have been developed in a way to inspire you to start seeing, which means understanding, with your mind’s eye.
+Rather than drawing you into the animation, we hope you discover the amazingly creative field off your mind’s energy.

 The Meditation Commentaries show you how other people guide their minds, with specific thoughts, to create an experience.